-C. League tournament games will not count for tournament qualifications under all other conditions.
+- C. League tournament games will not count for tournament qualifications under all other conditions. - D. No regular season game scheduled after the first allowable play day for that sport will count for CIAC tournament qualification.

 10.5 RELIGIOUS HOLIDAYS AND SCHOOL ACTIVITIES